-Two-Thirds of New Global Power Generation Capacity Came from Solar and Wind in 2019
+Two-Thirds of New Global Power Generation Capacity Came From Solar and Wind in 2019

-Solar accounted for nearly half of all new power generation capacity added worldwide in 2019, passing wind as the fourth largest source of capacity on a cumulative basis, according to newly released data from Bloomberg New Energy Finance.
+Solar accounted for nearly half of all new power generation capacity added worldwide in 2019, surpassing wind as the fourth-largest source of capacity on a cumulative basis, according to newly released data from Bloomberg New Energy Finance.

 “PV is now truly ubiquitous,” said Luiza Demôro, a BNEF analyst and the lead author of the study, in a statement on the research.

-Worldwide generating capacity run on the sun now ranks behind just coal, gas and hydroelectric power.
+The amount of worldwide generating capacity run on the sun now ranks behind just coal, gas and hydroelectric power.
 Combined, solar and wind accounted for more than two-thirds of new global capacity additions last year.

 BNEF’s research highlights the changes taking place across an electricity industry increasingly focused on wind and solar.
-But it also underscores the difficulty in converting a fossil fueled system to one reliant on increasing quantities of renewables.
+But it also underscores the difficulty in converting a fossil-fueled system to one that is reliant on increasing quantities of renewables.

-Though countries are adding solar at a faster clip, the lower capacity factor of that resource means the total electricity solar generates is still a drop in the bucket — 2.7 percent of worldwide electricity.
-That’s up from less than 0.2 percent in 2010, but much lower than is needed for the decarbonized economy necessary to combat global climate change.
+Though countries are adding solar at a faster clip, the lower capacity factor of that resource means the total amount of electricity that solar generates is still a drop in the bucket, totaling just 2.7 percent of worldwide electricity.
+That’s up from less than 0.2 percent in 2010, but it's still much lower than is needed to achieve the decarbonized economy necessary to combat global climate change.

 Though the coal industry has taken a hit in the U.S. — coal-fired electricity fell to a four-decade low in 2019, according to the U.S. Energy Information Administration — it’s still proliferating worldwide.
-Global coal capacity now tops 2 terawatts, as emerging markets added nearly 700 gigawatts in the last decade.
+Global coal capacity now tops 2 terawatts, and emerging markets added nearly 700 gigawatts in the last decade.

 Yet even as coal capacity is increasing, coal-fired electricity fell last year.
-Less run-time for existing plants means coal-fired plants got less time online in 2019 than in the year prior.
+Less runtime for existing plants means coal-fired plants spent less time online in 2019 than in the year prior.
 Coal utilization dropped 7 percent from 2010 to 2019.
-Last year, gas buildout also dropped to its lowest level of growth in 10 years.
+Last year, gas build-out also dropped to its lowest level of growth in 10 years.

 The great majority of renewables additions are concentrated in just a handful of countries.
 China, India, the U.S. and Japan dominate in solar additions, while China, the U.S., Germany and the U.K. do so for wind.